matlo/bb_usb_sniffer/README.md

 Sniff!
 ------

-Read the instructions at http://elinux.org/BeagleBoard/GSoC/2010_Projects/USBSniffer#Usage_instructions
+Read the instructions at http://elinux.org/BeagleBoard/GSoC/2010_Projects/USBSniffer#Usage_instructions.
+Note that you don't need a USB hub for low/full speed devices if you use a beagleboard xM, because there's one on the board.

 Set up the sniffer from scratch
 -------------------------------